 This one is a great professional font in Canva that showcases its geometric roots.
 The Gordita font is a sans serif typeface with simple yet elegant modern details that captures that amicable yet systemized look.

 We hope you enjoy our blog on professional fonts.
-If you want to learn more about fonts that you can appropriately use for work or school, you can check out blogs on Best Fonts for Logos, Best Fonts to Use for a Resume, and Best Fonts For PowerPoint Presentations.
+If you want to learn more about fonts that you can appropriately use for work or school, you can check out blogs on Best Professional Fonts in Word, and Best Fonts to Use for a Resume.